-The baby room 'Caterpillar's' is bright and light with soft toys and low level furniture.
+The Caterpillar room is bright and light with soft toys and low level furniture.
 This room leads straight onto their beautiful outdoor space which is covered with AstroTurf to protect little crawlers and first walkers.

 Activities within this room are usually multi sensory, discovering things for the first time and expanding their knowledge of the world.